Chassisml Version Update Warning

 ChassisModel object and publish your model.

 chassis_client = chassisml.ChassisClient("http://localhost:5000") chassis_model = chassis_client.create_model(process_fn=process) dockerhub_user = <my.username> dockerhub_pass = <my.password> response = chassis_model.publish( model_name="Sample ML Model", model_version="0.0.1", registry_user=dockerhub_user, registry_pass=dockerhub_pass ) job_id = response.get('job_id') final_status = chassis_client.block_until_complete(job_id)

 When this job completes and you can print the

 final_status object, you have now successfully completed the packaging of your model.
 In your Dockerhub account, you should see your new container listed in the "Repositories" tab.

 Congratulations!
 In just minutes you automatically created a Docker container with just a few lines of code.
-To deploy of your new model container to Modzy, follow the Import Container guide.
+To deploy your new model container to Modzy, follow one of the following guides:

 Updated 25 days ago